Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Can you cancel a Bank of America credit card without calling?
+How to cancel a Bank of America credit card

 So you want to cancel your Bank of America credit card, but you don’t want to call in?